 Jonathan Haidt has analysed the moral foundations of people’s political orientations.
 To fully explain people’s political allegiances, attention also needs to be given to the ‘tactics of assignment’.
 Proponents of deliberative democracy can learn from studying moral foundations.

 Jonathan Haidt is a psychologist who has investigated the foundations of people’s morality.
 In his engaging and pathbreaking book The Righteous Mind, he draws on a wide range of evidence to argue that morality has six main foundations: care, fairness, liberty, authority, loyalty and sanctity.
-Previously I commented on how this framework applies to whistleblowing.

 The ‘care’ foundation means caring for others, an extension of the instinct to care for children, necessary in human evolution for the survival of groups.
 Care in a contemporary political context means concern for those who need assistance, such as people who are poor, disabled or abused.
 This care foundation inspires support for government welfare services such as unemployment payments.

 Haidt applies his framework to US citizens, with a surprising conclusion.
 He finds that libertarians rely especially on single foundation, liberty, which means opposition to domination.
 Libertarians oppose government controls, and taken to extremes this leads to surprising conclusions: they may oppose drug laws, environmental regulations and even taxation.
 A principled libertarian trusts in individuals and markets to solve social problems.